top of page

 Sunday worship is hybrid, with both in person and Zoom platforms available.
 We encourage you to connect with worship in whatever way is most accessible for you.

-Mask Policy: If you are comfortable removing your mask, you may do so during church services.
-We will respect the preference of anyone who feels safer by remaining masked.
+Mask Policy: We respect the preference of anyone who feels safer by masking.
+We will also maintain a well-ventilated sanctuary by opening doors and windows.
 We acknowledge that COVID is likely to be with us in some form for the foreseeable future, and we will be monitoring public health advisories.
-Our mask policy may be modified again as is appropriate.
+Our mask policy may be modified again as appropriate.
 Please pray for the health and safety of all our members and friends as we continue to navigate this challenging time.

 To add an announcement to the weekly bulletin of the Flame, please send your edited text no later than 11:00 am Wednesday to office@staidansf.org